-The petition proposes to allow up to 73 single family attached townhomes) dwelling units with a density of 4.99 dwelling units per acre.
-PETITIONER M Various M/I Homes of Charlotte, LLC John Carmichael, Robinson Bradshaw, PA Meeting is required and has been held.
+SUMMARY OF PETITION The petition proposes to allow up to 73 single family attached (townhomes) dwelling units with a density of 4.99 dwelling units per acre.
+PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE Various M/I Homes of Charlotte, LLC John Carmichael, Robinson Bradshaw, PA COMMUNITY MEETING Meeting is required and has been held.
 Report available online.
-Number of people attending the Community Meeting: 11 RECOMMENDATION O Staff recommends approval of this petition upon resolution of outstanding issues related to site and building design.
-Plan Consistency The petition is consistent with the Prosperity Hucks Area Plan's recommendation of residential use, but the proposed density of 4.99 dwelling units per acre (DUA) is inconsistent with the recommended density of 4 DUA.
-Rationale for Recommendation The proposed density of 4.99 DUA is only slightly above the area plan's recommended density for this site, and the residential use is consistent with the plan.
-This proposal commits to connecting the site's internal public streets to the three existing adjacent public stub streets, two from the existing neighborhood to the west of the site, and one from these connections will further fulfill the area plan's goal of providing an interconnected street layout for neighborhoods in this area.
+Number of people attending the Community Meeting: 11 STAFF RECOMMENDATION Staff recommends approval of this petition.
+Plan Consistency The petition is consistent with the Prosperity Hucks Area Plan's recommendation of residential use, but the proposed density of 4.9 dwelling units per acre (DUA) is inconsistent with the recommend density of 4 DUA.
+Rationale for Recommendation The proposed density of 4.99 DUA is only slightly above the are plan's recommended density for this site, and the residential us consistent with the plan.
+This proposal commits to connecting the site's internal public streets to the three existing adjacent public stub streets, two fr the existing neighborhood to the west of the site.
+Building out these connections will further fulfill the area plan's goal of providing an interconnected street layout for neighborhoods in this area.
 To the east of this petition are several other recently approved rezonings (2020-051, 2020-120, 2017-135) on this side of Ridge Road, all of them to R-8MF(CD) but with an actual density limit of up to 5 DUA.
-The petition commits to developing an 8' planting strip and a 12' multi-use path along the site's frontages on Ridge Road, connecting with the other 12' mixed-use paths provided in Petitions 2020-051 and 2020-120, as well as a sidewalk and planting strip alongside the site's internal streets.
+The petition commits to developing an 8-foot planting strip and a 12-foot multi-use path along the site's frontages on Ridge Road, connecting with the other 12-foot mixed-use paths provided in Petitions 2020-051 and 2020-120, as well as a sidewalk and planting strip alongside the site's internal streets.
 The approval of this petition will revise the adopted future land use as specified by the Prosperity Hucks Area Plan (2015) , from Residential <= 4 DUA to Residential <= 5 DUA for the site.